TapwaveZodiac/novelaiUKB/docs/Story-Settings.md

 Experiment to find what works best with what you enjoy and want to write about!

 Further information on cleaning and preparing a dataset for use in training AI Modules can be found at the [Datasetting for AI
-Modules](Datasetting-for-AI-Modules.html) section.
+Modules](Datasetting-for-AI-Modules) section.

 ***

 ### Story's Memory

 Injects this text at the top of the context.
 Helpful to keep the AI on track with important information to keep in mind, as well as the **Author, Title, Tags, Genre** setup.
-More information on how to use this can be found in the [Injected Text](Context.html#Injected_Text) section.
+More information on how to use this can be found in the [Injected Text](Context#injected-Text) section.

 ### Story's Author's Note

 Injects this text three newlines from the bottom of the context.
 Helpful for immediate instructions for the AI, which gives direction to the AI's generations.
-More information on how to use this can be found in the [Injected Text](Context.html#Injected_Text) section.
+More information on how to use this can be found in the [Injected Text](Context#injected-text) section.

 ### Lorebook Quick Access